SYK-08/GoogleNews/README.md

 ```
 googlenews.results()
 ```
-if `googlenews.results(sort=True)` the tool will try to order the results in cronologically reversed order
+if `googlenews.results(sort=True)` the tool will try to order the results in chronologically reversed order

 - Get texts will return the list of news titles
 ```